 I hope they make us laugh and cry.

 I hope they teach us to be a little kinder to one another.

 Most of all, I hope they make a difference.

-See you next Friday.
-And many many Fridays after that!
+See you next Monday.
+And many many Mondays after that!